High Springs—Croom Line: History

 In 1948, the Atlantic Coast Line rerouted the line in central Gainesville from Main Street to instead run along 6th Street, where they built a new depot.
 This rerouted segment used the former right of way of the Gainesville and Gulf Railroad.

 For much of its history, the Atlantic Coast Line's West Coast Champion and an additional local passenger train ran the line round-trip daily on its route from Jacksonville to St. Petersburg.
 Trains continued to come in from Jacksonville via the Jacksonville—Wilcox Line at Burnett's Lake.
 By the 1950s, a local freight train was running the line from High Springs to Croom six days a week.
 A mixed train (with both passengers and freight) also ran the line from Burnett's Lake to High Springs six days a week.

 In 1967, the Atlantic Coast Line became the Seaboard Coast Line Railroad (SCL) after merging with its rival, the Seaboard Air Line Railroad (whose main line ran relatively close to the High Springs—Croom Line).
 In the Seaboard Coast Line era, both the High Springs—Croom Line and the Jacksonville—Wilcox Line were designated as the Ocala Subdivision.
 A local passenger train would continue to use the line up until 1971 when Amtrak took over the Seaboard Coast Line's passenger operations.

 By 1982, the Seaboard Coast Line abandoned the line from High Springs to Burnett's Lake, and track south of Micanopy Junction was broken up into segments.
 By 1989, track was abandoned from Gainesville to Rochelle (along with the Palatka Branch east to Hawthorne).

 Current conditions

 Some segments of the High Springs—Croom Line remain active today and some abandoned segments have since become rail trails.

+Deerhaven Subdivision

-The line is still in service from Burnett's Lake to just north of Gainesville.
-This line is now CSX's Deerhaven Subdivision.
+The short 13-mile segment of the line is still in service from Burnett's Lake south to Gainesville, where it terminates just north of central Gainesville at NE 23rd Avenue.
+This line is now CSX's Deerhaven Subdivision and it is the only remaining rail line in Gainesville.
+CSX uses the line for local freight and it is connected to the rest of CSX's network via the Brooker Subdivision at Burnett's Lake.

+South of Gainesville

 The Gainesville-Hawthorne State Trail runs on the former right of way between Gainesville and Rochelle.

 The line is still active between Lowell, Ocala, and Candler.
 This segment is operated by the Florida Northern Railroad, a shortline run by Regional Rail, LLC, which crosses the S Line in Ocala.

 A short segment was still active near Leesburg which had been operated by the Florida Midland Railroad since 1987 (this line also used former Seaboard track from Wildwood to Leesburg).
 This line was abandoned in late 2000.

 The Good Neighbor Trail runs on the former right of way between Croom and Brooksville.